The Most Accurate AI Content Detector

 • SEMrush

-Using keyword research tools can help you pinpoint specific keywords and phrases and give you basic data on search volume
+Using AI keyword research tools can help you pinpoint specific keywords and phrases and give you basic data on search volume

 They can also tell you how many people (approximately) search for that keyword over the course of a month.
 Some tools also include a difficulty percentage in terms of how difficult it is to rank for that word or phrase.